Space Babies: Plot

 The Doctor explains the TARDIS and his history to Ruby.
 The two travel 150 million years prior to what will become Green River, Wyoming.
 Ruby steps on a butterfly and changes form.
 The Doctor saves the butterfly, restoring Ruby to human form.

 The pair then travel to a future space station, where they run into a monstrous creature.
 They find an elevator and reach the higher level, only to discover that the ship is a baby farm, run by talking babies.
 The babies live in fear of the creature down below, which they have dubbed the Bogeyman, and their only caregiver is supposedly an AI named NAN-E. The Doctor traces NAN-E's programming to a storage room but discovers that it is actually a woman named Jocelyn.
 She is the last of the ship's original crew who were forced to leave the ship and the babies behind despite their protests against it.
 The Doctor locates a refugee planet nearby and vows to send Jocelyn and the space babies to it.
 During this, the Doctor experiences a vision of himself on the night that Ruby's birth mother abandoned her on Ruby Road, with the hooded woman pointing ominously at him; snow then inexplicably begins to fall inside the space station, leaving him disturbed by his vision and wondering who Ruby's birth mother is.

 One of the babies, Eric, summons the courage to face the Bogeyman.
 The Doctor, Ruby, and the rest of the babies come to his rescue.
 The Doctor finds the Bogeyman's appearance mysterious as he has the urge to run away from it.
-After finding the ship's programming, he discovers that the ship was created the Bogeyman as part of its misguided attempt to entertain the children and that the Bogeyman is made out of actual bogies.
+After finding the ship's programming, he discovers that the ship had created the Bogeyman as part of its misguided attempt to entertain the children and that the Bogeyman is made out of actual bogies.
 Jocelyn has the Doctor and Ruby lead the Bogeyman to the airlock so she can eject it into space, but Ruby points out that the creature appeared the same time the babies were born, thus it is actually one of them.
 Ruby stops Jocelyn and the Doctor rescues the Bogeyman; the babies recondition it to behave like a dog.

 The Doctor manages to get the ship up and running so that it can fly to the refugee planet.
 The Doctor gives Ruby a key to the TARDIS and invites her to come travel with him.
 His only condition is that they do not visit the night her birth mother abandoned her, fearful of creating a paradox if they were to change the history of that night.
 As they return to her adoptive family, the Doctor performs a DNA scan on an unsuspecting Ruby and then leaves the TARDIS, as it suddenly begins to snow inside.